bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 In aviation, there are no "stupid" questions—it's always better to ask than to remain silent.
 The ATC Training Department staff, instructors, and mentors are always available and happy to assist students with any questions related to their training.
 Students are encouraged to direct their questions to the #training-text channel on the Arabian vACC Discord.

 ### Attending a Mentoring Session
-Mentoring sessions will be conducted via the (Arabian vACC Discord Server)[https://community.vatsim.net/], which offers the ability to use screen-sharing when necessary.
+Mentoring sessions will be conducted via the [Arabian vACC Discord Server](https://community.vatsim.net/), which offers the ability to use screen-sharing when necessary.
 Students should join the waiting room promptly, fully prepared with their controlling software configured and any necessary resources at hand, ready to begin the session as soon as their mentor or instructor moves them into the training room.

 Due to local regulations in the U.A.E, where VOIP services like Discord are blocked, students residing in the U.A.E will not be able to conduct their sessions through Discord.
 In such cases, an alternative communication platform may be used, subject to agreement between the student and their mentor or instructor.
 While it is possible to use a VPN to bypass these restrictions, the Arabian vACC does not support or endorse the use of VPNs.